The Soft Skills That All Hiring Managers Are Looking For

 You have grace under pressure

 Let’s face it—work can be stressful, no matter what job you have.
-A survey from the American Psychological Association found that one-third of Americans experience chronic workplace stress.
+A yearly survey from the American Psychological Association has consistently found that the majority of Americans experience long-term workplace stress.
 But if you allow that pressure to consume you, you won’t be able to be productive.
 The first way to deal is to identify what sets it off for you—deadlines, speaking at meetings, criticism from your boss—and then you can find stress management strategies to head it off at the pass.
 “Understand your triggers and what grounds you, and seek to be responsive rather than reactive,” Lederman advises.